 Start at your front door

-Want to add some energy?
+Want to add some energy to your outdoor decor?
 Adding a pop of color to your front door is a fun way to draw attention to the entry of your home, while giving you a chance to explore different hues, including those you feel are too bold for more expansive exterior surfaces, like siding or shutters.
 On this exterior, I used Behr’s 2019 Color of the Year, Blueprint S470-5.
-It’s a confident, yet soft mid-tone blue that works well with so many other colors, making it perfect for mixing and matching.
+It’s a confident, yet soft mid-tone blue that works well with a variety of color palettes, making it perfect for mixing and matching.

 Pairing the door with an accent bench in Standing Ovation N570-2, a soft lilac purple created a very welcoming, lively exterior entry.